solana-developers/solana-cookbook/docs/getting-started/installation.md

 ### Windows

-Open a Command Prompt (`cmd.exe`) as an Administrator
+Open a Command Prompt (`cmd.exe`) as an Administrator.

 Search for Command Prompt in the Windows search bar.
 When the Command Prompt app appears, right-click and select “Open as Administrator”.
-If you are prompted by a pop-up window asking “Do you want to allow this app to make changes to your device?”, click Yes.
+If you are prompted by a pop-up window asking “Do you want to allow this app to make changes to your device?”, click 'Yes'.

 Copy and paste the following command, then press Enter to download the Solana installer into a temporary directory: